-The timing couldn’t have been better, says foundation member Dave Jackson, the customer programs supervisor for Redding Electric Utility.
+The timing couldn’t have been better, says foundation member David Jackson, Program Supervisor for Redding Electric Utility (REU).
 Shortly after identifying the da Vinci system as a need, news surfaced that a Catholic Healthcare West hospital had one for sale and Mercy Medical Center purchased it.

 In addition to committing to funding the maintenance and training costs associated with the da Vinci system, the Luis Miramontes Memorial Foundation also plans to support clinical trials and other research, and the Foundation is considering a scholarship fund to help cancer patients and their families with treatment-related expenses.

-“Cancer has touched so many lives… it’s difficult to find anyone who has not been impacted by cancer.
-My mother is a breast cancer survivor and my dad is battling Stage 4 colon cancer, so this is something very near and dear for me and my family,” says Jackson.
+“Cancer has touched so many lives…it’s difficult to find anyone who has not been impacted by cancer.
+My mother is a breast cancer survivor and my dad lost his two year battle with colon cancer, is battling Stage 4 colon cancer, so this is something very near and dear for me and my family,” says Jackson.
 “The foundation is very excited to be having such an impact, so quickly.”